CONGRATULATIONS!

 Home of The Big Drinking Bird.

-Photos ©2007 Jack C. Furlow
+Photos ©2010 Jack C. Furlow

 When not Clampin' or creating websites,

-I enjoy making kinetic metal sculptures.
+I enjoy making Kinetic Sculptures.

 This Art project is called "Big Drinking Bird."